ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: SMLP/QBAF Configurations

-Table \ref{tab:MLP} shows the performance of ProtoArgNet employing various MLP configurations, encompassing 1 to 5 hidden layers and a range of hidden neurons (50, 100, 200, and 400).
-The results show that an MLP with 1 hidden layer and 100 neurons achieves the best accuracy.
+Table \ref{tab:MLP} shows the performance of ProtoArgNet employing various SMLP configurations, encompassing 1 to 5 hidden layers and a range of hidden activation maps (50, 100, 200, 400, and 600).
+The results show that an SMLP with 1 hidden layer and 400 activation maps achieves the best accuracy.
+All configurations are trained for 1000 epochs.